 I’m excited to slowly add more things to my freezer (which I also cleaned out that morning, too.
 Seriously.
 I was inspired!)
 Last week, I pulled out some shredded chicken at the last minute and made Sarah’s Chicken and Dumplings, which usually require me to be much more prepared and have started the recipe mid-day.

-My only issue now is knowing when to use the things I've frozen.
+My only issue now is knowing when to use the things I’ve frozen.
 Is a regular old weeknight dinner a good excuse to break out something frozen?
-Or do I keep them only for the nights that life is crazy or I'm just completely uninspired and unprepared for dinner that evening?
-I think if I continue to watch for good deals and try to double at least one thing each week, I'll feel more satisfied with my stash and won't feel so panicked when I dip into it.
+Or do I keep them only for the nights that life is crazy or I’m just completely uninspired and unprepared for dinner that evening?
+I think if I continue to watch for good deals and try to double at least one thing each week, I’ll feel more satisfied with my stash and won’t feel so panicked when I dip into it.
+I can get many recipes from this Instant Pot blog.
+I just need to remember what ingredients I have got.

 This week, I want to freeze some cookie dough.
 And I want to try chicken pot pie–one to eat, one to freeze.